pūriri the ancient heart of the northern forest

 Main Threats

-Habitat loss is the primary threat.
-Many great old-growth puriri were felled for timber in the 19th and early 20th centuries.
-Also threatened by possum browsing on seedlings and new growth, and by land clearance for agriculture and urban development.
+Habitat loss is primary threat.
+Many great old-growth puriri felled for timber.
+Also threatened by possum browsing on seedlings and new growth.
+Land clearance for agriculture.

 Population

-Not Threatened, though many great old-growth Puriri were felled for timber in the 19th and early 20th centuries.
-Still common in northern lowland forests, regenerating bush, and as a specimen tree in parks and gardens.
-Not rare – just a tree of the north.
+Not Threatened, though many great old-growth Puriri were felled for timber in 19th and early 20th centuries.
+Still common in northern lowland forests and regenerating bush.

 Conservation Status